 There were many people in the rave scene who were both promoters and drug dealers.
-If it wasn't your show, well, you knew the security guards there—you just had to throw them some cash.
+If it wasn't your show, well, you knew the security guards there – you just had to throw them some cash.
 When you start to expand and everyone knows your stature, things are overlooked because everyone is getting a piece of the action.
-You're a security guard making what, $14 or $15 an hour tops?
-You're going to get between $500–$1,000 from me, and you're not going to get that anywhere else.
+You're a security guard making what, £7 or £8 an hour tops?
+You're going to get between £263 to about £528 from me, and you're not going to get that anywhere else.
 If you look at the rise of the rave scene, it is very easy to see that it correlates to the rise of ecstasy.
 Not all the big club owners in the country were involved with it, but some were.
-I mean look at Limelight—that kind of thing wasn't just going on there, that was going on all around the country.
+I mean look at Limelight – that kind of thing wasn't just going on there, that was going on all around the country.

-I think the last show I ever sold pills at, I walked out of there with slightly less than $50,000.
+I think the last show I ever sold pills at, I walked out of there with slightly less than about £27,000.
 There were weekends where I would go to one show, we'd go through the crowd, do a couple hundred or whatever, jump out, go to the next show.
 I did two or three shows a night.
-At the end of the night, you could end up with 200–600 pills sold at $20 each.
-That's up to $12,000 a night.
+At the end of the night, you could end up with 200 to 600 pills sold at about £10 each.
+That's up to £6,000 a night.

 How much were you guys moving monthly?

 If we're talking about us and our direct associates: 80,000-100,000 pills.
 That was average for us.
 We ended up in places that just didn't have access to it, and the price skyrocketed.
 At the time, the street price for a hit of ecstasy in one of the cities I went to was about £18.